Pandaroses/doubletapp/notes/nea.typ

 ==== Path optimality
-for calculating optimal paths, there are a few different algorithms that can be used,
+for calculating optimal paths, there are a few different algorithms that can be used, each having different time and space complexities, it is important that the algorithm calculates the optimal path, not a close approximation, as this will be used to detect potential cheaters. performance is inherently critical for this part, as it will be run on every "submission" of a move, and will need to be done concurrently.

 #table(
   columns: (auto, auto, auto),